Asaphodes frivola: Distribution and habitat

 Philpott likely collected the holotype specimen at the New River Estuary, at the mouths of the Waihopai and Ōreti Rivers, the same area where the Sandy Point population was discovered in 1981.
 In 1984 a second population was found at Tiwai Point near Bluff, and 10 males and 5 females were collected there in a 2011 survey.
 On 18 April 2013 a third population was discovered by Department of Conservation entomologist Eric Edwards at the Three Sisters Sand Dune, on the southern side of the New River Estuary between Bluff and Omaui.
 A 2014 survey could no longer find A. frivola at Sandy Point; it seems to have disappeared from a combination of human disturbance (off-road 4WD vehicles have badly damaged the site) and the replacement of native vegetation with exotic weeds.
 The world population therefore appears to be confined to Tiwai Point and Three Sisters.
 As of 2014, only 34 males and 6 females of this species had ever been found.

 A. frivola only occurs along a small area of the Southland coast, in a narrow (30–50 cm) and fragmented strip of short tussock grassland right next to shell or gravel beaches.
 The dominant plants in this habitat are knobby club rush (Ficinia nodosa) and silver tussock (Poa cita).
 After a 2014 survey, Brian Patrick and botanist Brian Rance hypothesised that A. frivola's host plant was the coastal buttercup species Ranunculus glabrifolius, based on observed feeding damage on the leaves; Ranunculus species are popular hosts for the genus Asaphodes.
-Subsequent surveys suggest the host is more likely to be the succulent creeping herb Selliera radicans, known as remuremu or bonking grass.
+Subsequent surveys suggest the host is more likely to be the succulent creeping herb Goodenia radicans, known as remuremu or bonking grass.